albertgabrielabdon/BoardReview/README.md

 ---

-## Update V1
+## Update History
-* Added Streak feature using Google Sheet as backend.
+* Version 1.1: Added Streak feature using Google Sheet as backend.
 Different users can now exist.
 (Everyone can hack each other too for now)
+* Version 1.2: Added Chat feature.
+All users can interact with each other.